eipiguy/jekyll-theme-nnesbitt/_posts/2023-07-27-image_tournament.md

 Now that you have what you think is your line of images, let us try to replicate the same thing with other methods.
 I'll start with my second instinct: more rudimentary, but hopefully fewer, comparisons.

-We'll pick our favorite sorting algorithm and replace the comparison callbacks.

-Instead of checking if one element is "less than" the other, which doesn't mean much yet, we'll prompt the user at each comparison to rank the two current images.
-We'll use "bigger means better" as our guiding design, and then we can order the images in a line, the same way sorting algorithm does.

 ## Sub-Groups